privacy-scaling-explorations/nova-by-hand/readme.md

 # 1 Introduction
 In the recent development of Zero-Knowledge Proof technology, efficiency has been crucial for practical applications, such as zkVM and zkML.
 A major advancement in recent years is the concept of recursion, enabling the verification of a prior SNARK proof while proving additional statements.

-However, an innovative alternative has emerged with Nova Folding scheme.
-Nova Folding scheme uniquely compresses numerous NP constraints(R1CS) and its instance-witness pairs into a single variant R1CS.
-It even doesn't need to verify a prior SNARK proof at each recursion step.
+However, an innovative alternative has emerged with Nova's folding scheme, which uniquely combines two R1CS instances and their respective instance-witness pairs into a single one.
+It also doesn't need to verify a prior SNARK proof at each recursion step.

 [Nova: Recursive Zero-Knowledge Arguments from Folding Schemes](https://eprint.iacr.org/2021/370)